 Rainbow Lorikeet parrot is the most beautiful and precious bird.
 It is a medium-sized brightly colored parrot.
-The rainbow lorry is a very human-friendly bird but it needs more care and attention than other pet birds.
+Lorikeet is a human-friendly parrot they need more love and attention than other pet birds.

-Lorry bird inspires boots to play whenever their favorite person is around.
-This is a firm bird, who is normally long-lasting in captivity.
+Lorry bird encourages boots to play whenever their favourite person is around.
+This is a firm bird, that is usually long-lasting in captivity.

 A Rainbow Lorikeet is a very beautiful bird whose size is just over a foot-long from head to tail feathers and its weight is about 105-130gm.

-The rainbow lorikeet bird is apparent with its red-orange beak and colorful feathers.
+The rainbow lorikeet is illusive with its orange beak and vivid feathers.
 Males and Females all look similar to a blue (mauve) head, greenback, wings and tail, and an orange/yellow chest.

 Juvenile rainbow lorikeet has a null color feather and black beak instead of bright red/orange which color changes when they grow older.

 There is no visible identification in the rainbow lorry as both sexes look alike, the only way to sex this bird is DNA.

 They live in the trees of woodland, rainforests, and coastal areas as well as in well-treed urban areas.

 Lorikeet the bird is native to seaside regions of northern and eastern Australia.
 They recently become established in Western Australia, Tasmania, New Zealand, and Indonesia.